LeiWangR/video-ar/README.md

 Taylor videos are able to remove distinct facial features of individuals compared to RGB videos.
 This allows the data collection and processing to have improved privacy.
 ![Alt Text](https://github.com/LeiWangR/video-ar/blob/main/images/face.png)

+For visualizations in the form of videos, please refer to the folders provided in this repository.

 ## Citation